 Keep an eye on your cat’s health

-Pongy trays can be caused by anything from diet to gastro-intestinal issues, diabetes or other diseases, so it’s important to be aware of what is normal for your cat, and whether anything is changing.
+Pongy trays can also be caused by anything from diet to gastro-intestinal issues, diabetes or other diseases, so it’s important to be aware of what is normal for your cat, and whether anything is changing.
 If things do change, you should see a vet, but also consider modifying your cat’s diet.

-If your cat is prone to urinary or gastrointestinal issues, a cat litter such as CATSAN™ Hygiene plus litter can be particularly helpful because, as well as being hygienic, it comes in a bright white colour that will help you see any changes in your cat’s urine.
+If your cat is prone to urinary or gastrointestinal issues, a cat litter such as CATSAN™ Hygiene plus litter can be particularly helpful because, as well as being hygienic, it comes in a bright white colour that will help you see any colour changes in your cat’s urine.